 TOCES will be working with a new veterinary nursing awarding body; full details will be published soon.
 Some of the details set out here will change but have been left ‘live’ to give an indication of course content.
 This will change slightly when the new VN qualification is launched.

-Full Covid safety guidelines will be provided and must be adhered to during study weeks.
+Covid safety guidelines are provided and must be adhered to during study weeks.

 This qualification comprises 13 core units (12 at Level 3 and one at Level 4) and a further six equine units at Level 3.

 |360 Understand the operational requirements of a veterinary practice||40|

 |379 Applied anatomy and physiology for equine veterinary nursing practice||60|